lludwig010/SEC_Chatbot/README.md

 -embedding_function: embedding function to use for prompt and querying against vector database, whatever embedding was used for the database needs to be consistent<br />
 -chroma_db_name: the database id to be finding the context from<br />

-If the user is using the default SEC database already created, they can use the basic frontend to ask their question and receive an answer.
+If the user is using the default SEC database already created, they can use the basic frontend built with Flask to ask their question and receive an answer.
+To launch the front end, run App.py and follow the instructions within the terminal to connect to a local host in the webb browser.
+From there the user can ask any question to the SEC chatbot.